Why High-Responsibility Professionals Stay in Roles That Burn Them Out

 Why the decision point often arrives later than expected

-These signals are frequently interpreted as temporary responses to a demanding period.
-In many cases, they reflect a role that has expanded beyond what the current structure can support over time.
+These signals are often interpreted as temporary responses to a demanding period.
+In many cases, they point to a role that has expanded beyond what the current structure can support.
+At that point, the more useful question is what it is costing to keep managing the responsibility.

 Frequently Asked Questions